Outdoor literature

 Outdoor literature is a literature genre about or involving the outdoors.
-Outdoor literature encompasses several different subgenres including exploration literature, adventure literature, mountain literature and nature writing.
+Outdoor literature encompasses several different subgenres including exploration literature, adventure literature and nature writing.
 Another subgenre is the guide book, an early example of which was Thomas West's guide to the Lake District published in 1778.
 The genres can include activities such as exploration, survival, sailing, hiking, mountaineering, whitewater boating, geocaching or kayaking, or writing about nature and the environment.
 Travel literature is similar to outdoor literature but differs in that it does not always deal with the out-of-doors, but there is a considerable overlap between these genres, in particular with regard to long journeys.

 History

 Henry David Thoreau's Walden (1854) is an early and influential work.
 Although not entirely an outdoor work (he lived in a cabin close to civilization) he expressed the ideas of why people go out into the wilderness to camp, backpack and hike: to get away from the rush of modern society and simplify life.
 This was a new perspective for the time and thus Walden has had a lasting influence on most outdoor authors.

 Robert Louis Stevenson's Travels with a Donkey in the Cévennes (1879), about his travels in Cévennes (France), is among the first popular books to present hiking and camping as recreational activities, and tells of commissioning one of the first sleeping bags.